jordan4658/chaty/readme.txt

 * Instagram button - add your Instagram username so your visitors to chat with you using Instagram direct follow you

+* Instagram Direct Messenger - a chat button to send an Instagram DM

 * TikTok (Tik Tok) button - add your TikTok handle and let your visitors find your TikTok page.

 * Twitter (X.com) button - add your Twitter handle and let your visitors chat with your using Twitter X.com messages